YanehCheck/DesdemonaToolkit/README.md

 - Fetch newest item data on-demand
 - Authenticate and view your fortnite inventory with advanced sorting
 #### 🛠️ 0.1.0
+- Polish UX of search and filtering
-- Inventory statistics like total price, number of items, ...
+- Inventory statistics like total price, number of items and so on
-- Detail view of items
+- Item name on hover + Detailed view of items on click (videos?)
 - Export your inventory selection as a list or an image
+- Handling for DB, data format and connection issues
 #### 🛠️ 0.2.0
 - General account information page
 - STW: Claim daily quest
 - STW: Check founder codes
 ####  🛠️ 1.0.0
 - More auth options
-- UI polish
+- UI and UX polish, Full light mode support
+- Custom filter section
+- ????

 ## Gallery